apache/accumulo-website/pages/how-to-contribute.md

 Accumulo uses GitHub issues to track bugs and features.
 Each git repository has its own issues.
 In GitHub pull request are issues, therefore creating an issue before a pull request is optional.
-If unsure wether to start with an issue or pull request, then create an issue.
+If unsure whether to start with an issue or pull request, then create an issue.
 For each repository, CONTRIBUTING.md may contain information about issues specific to it.
 If you need help finding an issue to work on, check out the [open issues labeled 'helpwanted'][helpwanted] or [contact us][contact].

-Accumulo previously used [JIRA] for issue tracking, but is now transitioning to GitHub issues.
-All new issues should be opened in GitHub.
-Existing issues in JIRA can still be updated.
+Accumulo previously used [JIRA], but is now transitioning to GitHub issues.
+All new issues should be opened using GitHub.
+When working an existing JIRA issue, please do the following :

+ * Open a new GitHub issue or pull request.
+ * Link the GitHub issue to the JIRA issue.
+ * Link the JIRA issue to the GitHub issue.
+ * Close the JIRA issue.

 Eventually JIRA will be transitioned to a read-only state for reference.
-For finding issues to work, there may still be [open issues labeled for newbies][newbie-issues] in JIRA.
+For finding issues to work, there may still be
+[open issues labeled for newbies][newbie-issues] in JIRA.

 ## Repositories